zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-messages.md

 # \<kendo:grid-filterable-messages\>

-Sets the filter menu messages.
+The text messages displayed in the filter menu.
+Use it to customize or localize the filter menu messages.

 #### Example
     <kendo:grid-filterable>